German submarine U-553: Ninth patrol

 Her last full patrol commenced on 23 November 1942; she sank the Charles L D on 9 December 1942.
 She returned to France, but this time La Pallice on 18 December.

 Loss

 Her tenth and final sortie began with her departure from La Pallice on 16 January 1943.
-On the 20th, she sent a radio message: "Sehrohr unklar" (periscope unready for action), and was never heard from again.
-She had suffered no casualties to her crew until lost with all hands.
-She most probably sank because of technical problems and was officially declared missing on 28 January 1943.
+On the 20th, she sent a radio message: "Sehrohr unklar" (periscope unready for action), and was never heard from again, most probably having sank because of technical problems.
+She was officially declared missing in action on 28 January 1943.
+U-553 had suffered no casualties to her crew until lost with all hands.

 Wolfpacks

 U-553 took part in ten wolfpacks, namely: